RishiSpace/RI/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please contact the project maintainers if you wish to contribute.

 ## License